CORPUS Projects, Publications, and Collections

 • Excavations at Zincirli, Turkey (David Schloen, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago; Virginia Herrmann, United States Department of State; Kathryn Morgan, Duke University)

-• Gathering and Researching Images from Orlando Furioso (Federica Caneparo, Department of Romance Languages & Literatures, University of Chicago)
+• Gathering and Researching Images from Orlando Furioso (Federica Caneparo, Department of Romance Languages and Literatures, University of Chicago)

 • Gender and Politics in Early Modern European Republics: Venice and Genoa, 15th to 18th centuries (Maria Adank, Postdoctoral Fellow, Department of History, University of Chicago)